daboe01/CPTextView/README.md

 Online demo is at <http://aug-fancy.ukl.uni-freiburg.de/CPTextView>

-At this time, my stuff seems fully functional in my testing.
-However, i am sure that multiple issues still exist, i.e. with large and complex documents.
+In my testing the code is currently fully functional.
+However, i am sure that multiple issues exist, i.e. with large and complex documents.
 Please help me with testing!
-My intention is to merge a fully working bug-free Text system into Cappuccino soon.
+My intention is to have a fully working bug-free Text system merged into Cappuccino soon.
 Please look also at the issue list on GitHub in order to see what remains to do from my side.
 Cappuccino needs the following extensions before rich text support is complete:
 * Merge PR #2045 (my fixed CPAttributedString implementation)